antvis/smart-color/docs/api/simulators.md

 # Color Simulation

 ## Usage

 <a name="colorSimulation" href="#colorSimulation">#</a> **colorSimulation**<i>(color: Color, type: SimulationType="normal") => Color</i>

-Simulation of color in color blindness and gray scale.
+Simulate color blindness and color in grayscale.

 * ***type*** describes the types of simulations that can be performed, the normal case, the eight different modes of color blindness, and the colors in grayscale mode
   * `normal`